-In this tutorial, we are going to tell you how to get a PDF file on your Books shelf for safekeeping and easy access.
+In this tutorial, we show you how to get a PDF file to your iPhone Books app (formerly iBooks) for safekeeping and easy access.

 Yesterday I got an email from my cousin Jeremy asking me what the little arrow showing up in his iPhone status bar was.
 Jeremy is not the most knowledgeable guy about the iPhone so I figured that if he didn't know what this arrow is, maybe other people would want to find it as well.